algteixeira/proj_1/README.md

 ```

 Customize ormconfig.json in order to adapt it to your database configuration
-\n Don't forget to create your own local databases!
+Don't forget to create your own local databases!

 ```javascript
   {